 Mark Martinez is an Offwhite [tenuously latino, non-white, non-Black and non-affiliated indigenous], cisgendered, hetero-performing, male, interdisciplinary artist whose work interrogates the contemporary function of racial identity in US society.
 Specifically, Martinez works to muddy definitions of racial whiteness by highlighting hegemony through language and absurd gesture.

-Originally from San Antonio, Texas, Martínez is currently a Chicago based artist.
+Originally from San Antonio, Texas, Martínez currently works and resides in Chicago.
 In 2011 he received a BFA at the Pacific Northwest College of Art and in 2014 his MFA from Portland State University.